vasilisanagno/Web-App-Connect4-Ai-and-Multiplayer/README.md

-# Web App Connect4 Ai and Multiplayer
+# Web App Connect4 AI and Multiplayer

 This web application allows users to play Connect4 against AI or other players in real-time multiplayer mode.
 The application features user authentication, account management, game statistics, and more.